What is the Average Percentage of a Stock Market Return?

 Why Buy an 'Enduringly Profitable' Business?

-There are many reasons why buying an enduringly profitable business (partially or outright) can be a much better investment than buying stocks on the stock market.
+There are many reasons why buying an enduringly profitable business (partially or outright) can be a much better investment and bring better returns than the stock market.
 Here are a few of those reasons:

 3. Tax treatment

 One common misconception is that investing in private companies means you’re putting your money into a smaller pocket.
 That is simply not always the case.
 In fact, small businesses employ as many people in the U.S. as public companies.
 So, put some money in the public markets, keep some cash, but don’t forget about this great (yet often overlooked) asset class - ‘enduringly profitable’ private businesses.